JuliaDynamics/Agents.jl/docs/src/tutorial.md

 schelling = ABM(SchellingAgent, space; properties = properties)
 ```

-Here we used the default scheduler.
+Here we used the default scheduler (which is also the fastest one).

 ### Creating the ABM through a function